endail/hx711/README.md

 - Use with Raspberry Pi
 - Requires [lgpio](http://abyz.me.uk/lg/index.html)
-- Developed and tested with a Raspberry Pi Zero W
+- Developed and tested with a Raspberry Pi Zero W (should work on other Pis)

 ## Sample Output from Test Code